American Vacation By the (Depressing) Numbers

 It wasn't always this way.
 In 1973, one in two families took at least two and a half weeks off annually, according to William D. Chalmers, the author of America's Vacation Deficit Disorder: Who Stole Your Vacation?
 Between 1976 and 2000, Americans took an average 20.3 vacation days each year.
 Coinciding with the rise of the internet in the new millennium, that number dropped to 16 days from 2001-2013, representing a "lost week."
 Today, Chalmers notes that American workers give back about $70 billion worth in vacation days a year when they forfeit unused accrued time off.
 That's as if the average worker wrote a check to their company for about $525 each year.
 Then there are the workers (one in four) who don't even have access to vacation benefits, since US law doesn't require employers to provide paid time off.

 The Skift survey also found a gender disparity.
 Women were more likely than men to take no vacation.
 "Among people who took no vacation days, nearly 60 percent were women," explained Skift's executive editor, Dennis Schaal.
 Yet among people who took more than 20 days off per year, the majority were also women — 56 percent.
 When it comes to paid time off, it's either feast or famine for women in America.
-And perhaps many of these women are taking long periods of vacation to make up for a lack of paid family leave.
+And perhaps many of these women are taking long periods of vacation to make up for a lack of paid family leave or because they are largely responsible for caring for older children, too.

 Why Women Suffer More Burnout